thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 * Be able to alter a production database schema using migrations
 * Be able to explain why migrations are important
 * Be able to explain why migrations have unique identifying numbers
-* Be able to rollback a migration in both a development and production environement
+* Be able to rollback a migration in both a development and production environment

 ### Why you should care